Amirboroomand/php-language-programming/README.md

 You will learn more about strict and non-strict requirements, and data type declarations in the PHP Functions chapter.

 #PHP Variables Scope

+In PHP, variables can be declared anywhere in the script.